combefis/combefis.github.io/about/cv.md

     <ul>
       <li><b>B2010 – Informatique</b>, <i>Second year bachelor students in
-      engineering</i>. <small>(2014–now, 4 years)</small><br />
+      engineering</i>. <small>(2014–now, 5 years)</small><br>
       <small>This course is about programming in Python and teaches advanced
-      data structures (sets, dictionaries and tuples), object oriented programming basics, event-based programming and GUI development with Kivy, error handling and exceptions, text and binary files reading and writing.
-It also explains how the internet works and introduces to HTML, CSS and JavaScript and how to develop a simple website with the CherryPy web framework.</small></li>
+      data structures (set, dictionaries and tuples), object oriented programming basics, event-based programming and GUI development with Kivy, error handling and exceptions, text and binary files reading and writing.
+It also explains how the internet works and provides an introduction to HTML, CSS and JavaScript and shows how to develop a simple website with the CherryPy web framework.</small></li>
       <li><b>B2160 – Projet informatique</b>, <i>Second year bachelor students
-      in electronics and in computer science engineering</i>. <small>(2015–now, 4 years)</small><br />
+      in electronics and in computer science engineering</i>. <small>(2015–now, 5 years)</small><br>
       <small>This course presents advanced programming concepts with the Python
       language.
-It presents project management tools (Git, Travis, Heroku...), regular expressions, network programming (socket, TCP client/server, UDP peers), concurrent programming (process and thread), functional programming.
-It also introduces algorithmic with recursion, trees, search algorithms and backtracking for AI.
-Finally, it introduces to numerical methods with Octave and with the Scipy library.</small></li>
+It presents project management tools (Git, Travis, Heroku...), regular expressions, network programming (socket, TCP client/server, UDP peers), concurrent programming (process and thread) and functional programming.
+It also introduces algorithm concepts such as recursion, trees, search algorithms and backtracking for artificial intelligence.
-      <li><b>E3020 – Électronique et programmation des systèmes embarqués</b>,
+      Finally, it introduces to numerical methods with the Scipy ecosystem (Numpy, Scipy, Matplotlib and SymPy libraries).</small></li>
-      <i>Third year bachelor students in electronics and in computer science
+      <li><b>E3010 – Électronique numérique</b>, <i>Third year bachelor
+      students in electronics and in computer science engineering</i>.
-      engineering</i>. <small>(2016–now, 3 years)</small><br />
+      <small>(2017–now, 2 years)</small><br>
-      <small>This course presents the three main components of an embedded
+      <small>This course presents how microcontrollers work and how to program
-      system: energy management, an intelligent electronic unit and peripherals.
-The course presents how to build an embedded system through the design and the construction of an IoT application, covering all the layers from the hardware to the cloud.
-In particular, it teaches how to program embedded systems and connect them with other systems.</small></li>
+      them using assembly language or with the C programming language.
+Students learn to program PIC microcontrollers and how to control timers, interruptions, etc. They are also introduced to Boolean algebra and how to minimise a logical function.</small></li>
-      <li><b>M3090 – Techniques informatiques</b>, <i>Third year bachelor
+      <li><b>E3040 – Projet informatique</b>, <i>Third year bachelor students
+      in electronics and in computer science engineering</i>. <small>(2018–now, 2 years)</small><br>
+      <small>This course is a project where students have to develop a whole
+      desktop application with C#, including a GUI and a database.
+For that project, students have to deal with data structures and they are taught the main ones and how to use them (stack, queue, deque, vector, list, sequence, tree, priority queue, map, hashtable and graph).
+The project has to be realised completely in English.</small></li>
+      <li><b>I4020 – Architecture logicielle</b>, <i>First year master students
-      students in electromechanical engineering</i>. <small>(2014–now,
+      in computer science engineering</i>. <small>(2014–now,
-      4 years)</small><br />
+      5 years)</small><br>
-      <small>This course presents how to analyse and develop a computer
+      <small>This course presents the different possible architectures that a
-      application using modelisation (UML), simple databases and queries (Microsoft Access) and low level programming (C) and object oriented programming (C#).</small></li>
+      software can have at different levels from the structure of the code to the organisation of software components.
+It also teaches all the steps required to develop a large software with a particular attention to versioning, automated testing, and deployment.</small></li>
       <li><b>I4030 – Technologie des ordinateurs et systèmes
-      d'exploitation</b>, <i>First year master students in electronics and in computer science engineering</i>. <small>(2014–now, 4 years)</small><br />
+      d'exploitation</b>, <i>First year master students in electronics and in computer science engineering</i>. <small>(2014–now, 5 years)</small><br>
       <small>This course presents how a computer works, from the very low
       hardware level to the very high level architecture and organisation.
 It also presents how it can be operated with an operating system and its